 The Legal Framework for prostitution in the Netherlands has not changed since 2000.
 On the moment of writing this report (2012) the Law Regulation

-Prostitution is under debate in the Dutch senate.
-In May 2013 this law has not been rectified.
+Prostitution iand its successor is still in 2013 under debate in the Dutch senate.
+I

 |Law||Applicable to prostitution||Applicable in and outside prostitution|